Coronavirus Update Page

 This page has been set up to keep parents and carers up to date with the latest news and information available to school which may be useful to our families.

 Our school has been partially open to children of key workers, vulnerable children and Reception.

 The Department for Education coronavirus helpline is available to answer questions about COVID-19 relating to education and children’s social care.
 Staff, parents and young people can contact this helpline as follows:

 It is essential that everyone washes their hands more often, using soap and water for at least 20 seconds.
 Hand washing with soap employs mechanical action that loosens bacteria and viruses from the skin, rinsing them into the drain.
 Drying hands afterwards makes the skin less hospitable to the virus.
 Hand sanitiser can be effective if soap is not available or the situation makes using soap less feasible (i.e. when outside) but using hand sanitiser provides none of the virus-destroying friction that rubbing your hands together and rinsing with water provides.

-While school is temporarily closed, here are some useful websites to support the safeguarding of our children.
+Here are some useful websites to support our families and the safeguarding of our children.

 Please contact the school Designated Safeguarding Leads (DSLs) if you have a concern about a child: